Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

-We measure clustering performance using the adjusted Rand index (ARI), which measures the classification agreement between the true and the estimated cluster memberships corrected for agreement by chance given the marginal cluster sizes.
-An ARI close to zero will be obtained for two independent partitions, while an ARI close to 1 indicates perfect agreement between the two partitions.
-We also display the classification error (err) under the different models.
-A classification error close to zero indicates a good classification rate performance.
+We evaluated clustering performance for the different models relative to their summaries cluster estimates using the adjusted Rand index (ARI), which measures the agreement between true and estimated cluster memberships.
+Basically, an ARI near zero corresponds to two independent partitions, while an ARI near one indicates perfect agreement.
+We also report the classification error (err) for each model, where values close to zero reflect good classification performance.

-Table \ref{tab:clust_results} shows the ARI index under the different models, with summary cluster estimates, generated under our method using the conditional probability summaries, compared to cluster allocation generated by the different methods, and under \texttt{mclust}.
+Table \ref{tab:clust_results} displays the ARI index under the different models, with summary cluster estimates, generated under our method, compared to cluster allocation generated by the original methods, and under \texttt{mclust}.
 We highlighted the model with the best performance.